 Independent certification of raw materials provides manufacturers with confidence about their environmental and social integrity.
 The international standards developed by the Forest Stewardship Council (FSC) provide a globally accepted route to forest product certification.
 It is a continuous challenge to make sure forestry certification processes remain efficient, effective and transparent.

-The TransparentForests feasibility study builds on previous ESA Earth Observation Market Development (EOMD) activities.
-The team will design and evaluate a GIS based service that will better facilitate the certifier’s field inspection process and provide a centralized web-accessible database with controlled access for all stakeholders.
+The TransparentForests project builds on previous ESA Earth Observation Market Development (EOMD) activities with FSC.
+The team has now completed the Feasibility Study for a GIS based service that will better facilitate the certifier’s field inspection process and provide a centralized web-accessible database with controlled access for all stakeholders.
 It will combine accurately time-tagged optical and radar satellite imagery (at medium to high resolution) with geo-referenced in-situ forest management data to improve transparency and stakeholder engagement.

 To provide an independent source of temporally and spatially accurate data (e.g. land use and land use changes across the audit period) to support better certification based on both Medium and High Resolution Remote Sensing data sourced from both optical and critically, radar as many forests are located in areas with a high incidence of cloud cover.

 Products already validated through earlier EOMD projects on certified forest management units include:

 EO will also be a valuable source of data for the auditor to monitor legal and illegal activities outside the boundary of the forestry organisations being certified.

 In-situ geo-referenced data is needed for several reasons:

 Therefore, operational maps, audit tracks, operational polygons, on-site photos and biophysical parameters measured in the field need to be geo-referenced and made available to selected stakeholders in a convenient and standardized manner, driving the requirement for automated, accurate and timely GNSS data within a single processing chain.